This Roselle juice recipe is made using fresh Roselle plant flowers (calyx).

 Roselle tea or Roselle juice is made from flowers in the Hibiscus genus.
 When looking up more information about Hibiscus Tea, I found that a different type of Hibiscus tea comes from Hibiscus flowers that look like this:

-Our “Roselle Juice” Hibiscus tea recipe here does not use flowers that look like this image above with the Hummingbird and the red Hibiscus flowers.
+Our “Roselle Juice” recipe here does not use flowers that look like this below above with the Hummingbird and the red Hibiscus flowers.
 The reason for my confusion is that Hibiscus is a genus of flowering plants with hundreds of different species.

 Roselle plant is just one of the 100’s of species variations.
 When fully bloomed, the Roselle variety of the Hibiscus flower (this recipe) looks like this:

-Roselle juice comes from flowers harvested before they get to this bloom point.
+Roselle juice comes from the calyces harvested before they get to this bloom point.
+And some are harvested without a Hibiscus flower ever blooming.

 The Many Popular Names Of Roselle Juice

-The Roselle Plant itself has several different names too.
+The Roselle plant has several different names.
 It grows along the same latitude across the world, native to tropical and subtropical regions, and naturally each country has its own name for it.

 This recipe’s particular species of Hibiscus (Roselle Flower) comes from the hibiscus sabdariffa species.
 The hibiscus sabdariffa species is said to be native to West Africa (but this is not certain).
 When the sabdiriffa species (this recipe!) is infused in hot water, the result is known as “carcade.”